jovans2/MXFaaS_Artifact/README.md

 the scripts to perform the characterization study on the open-source production-level traces and serverless benchmarks, and the experiment workflow to run these workloads

+## Artifact Description
+Our artifact includes the prototype implementation of MXContainers, integration of MXFaaS with KNative, the scripts to perform the characterization study on the open-source production-level traces and serverless benchmarks, and the experiment workflow to run these workloads.